 Benefits of a Holistic Approach to Compliance

 With these three simple, common sense steps, the benefits should be readily identifiable.
 Get the relevant groups involved and on the same calendar makes compliance efforts efficient and comprehensive.
 Additionally, holistic sustainability planning gets organizations focused on leading indicators instead of lagging, which can potentially prevent a supply chain disruption, environmental damage, and employee injury or even death!
 Furthermore, greater visibility across the company not only taps into the total available knowledge within the organization, but it shares that information with groups and educates them on other compliance requirements.
-Finally, having a unified compliance plan internally will make it easier on suppliers when they don’t have to field duplicate requests.
+Finally, having a unified compliance program internally will make it easier on suppliers when they don’t have to field duplicate requests.